K1USN SSTK1USN Radio Club

 For those who prefer a more leisurely CW pace or are new CW operators or contesters, this just might be what you're looking for!

-***US Daylight Savings Time (DST) ends Sunday Nov 5th, 2023 at 2AM***
+US Daylight Savings Time (DST) ended Sunday Nov 3rd, 2024 at 2AM

 SST UTC times do not change